Ready to Invest — Where do I Go From Here?

 Go to this epic blog post by Ramen Profitable, and realize what you’re not reading, that you should be reading, then add those blogs and newsletters to your routine.

-"Freedom lies in being bold." - Robert Frost This episode's guest is the incredible Peter Thiel.
-Peter is a serial…tim.blog
+The Tim Ferriss Show: Interview with Peter Thiel, Billionaire Investor and Company Creator_"Freedom lies in being bold." - Robert Frost This episode's guest is the incredible Peter Thiel.
+Peter is a serial…_tim.blog

 Listen to the Twenty Minute VC podcasts as they come out weekly.
 The topics covered will help you to start identifying the unknowns as I mentioned above.
 So many of Harry’s episodes are interviews with first time fund managers.
 Those episodes are golden for us new-comers to the space.

-Tim was referred to me by many other VCs as 'the fittest man in silicon Valley', notable tech publications even write…www.thetwentyminutevc.com
+The Twenty Minute VC - Venture Capital, Startup Funding, The Pitch_Tim was referred to me by many other VCs as 'the fittest man in silicon Valley', notable tech publications even write…_www.thetwentyminutevc.com

 I see all these big funds, they have strict policies on how they invest in this and that, but not those things over there.
 That’s great, but as a first time investor, I’m not that set in stone about it so I developed “guideposts” of sorts.
 Directionally, I’m always aiming to stay between those left and right limits, but frequently, I find myself slightly outside of them, and I think that is ok.